balcortex/100_days_code_web_development/README.md

 ## Day 070 - 2023/11/11

 Today I learned to create and add new elements to the DOM using the document.createElement() and the [parentNode].appendChild() methods.

+## Day 071 - 2023/11/12

+Today I learned to remove elements from the DOM and attributes (id, class, style) from specific elements, using the parentNode.removeChild() and the node.removeAttribute() methods.